GetCraft/Security-Policy/general/data-breach-policy.md

 ### **1.2 Background**

-This policy mandates that any individual who suspects that a theft, breach or exposure of GetCraft Protected data or GetCraft Sensitive data has occurred must immediately provide a description of what occurred via e-mail to Helpdesk@GetCraft.org, by calling 555-1212, or through the use of the help desk reporting web page at http://GetCraft.
-This email address, phone number, and web page are monitored by the GetCraft’s Information Security Administrator.
+This policy mandates that any individual who suspects that a theft, breach or exposure of GetCraft Protected data or GetCraft Sensitive data has occurred must immediately provide a description of what occurred via e-mail to devops@getcraft.com, or through the use of the help desk reporting web page at https://getcraft.com/contactus.
+This email address, and web page are monitored by the GetCraft’s Information Security Administrator.
 This team will investigate all reported thefts, data breaches and exposures to confirm if a theft, breach or exposure has occurred.
 If a theft, breach or exposure has occurred, the Information Security Administrator will follow the appropriate procedure in place.

 ## **2 Scope**